crb98/TaxCalculator/README.md

 Tax Calculator app in Flask

-For details, please see SETaP Moodle, TB2, w2.
+For details, please see SETaP on Moodle, TB2, w2.